mathjax/MathJax-docs/server/direct.rst

 See the `MathJax node demos
 <https://github.com/mathjax/MathJax-demos-node#MathJax-demos-node>`__
-for additional examples of how to use MathJax from a `node` application.  in particular, see the `non-component-based examples
+for additional examples of how to use MathJax from a `node` application.
+In particular, see the `non-component-based examples
 <https://github.com/mathjax/MathJax-demos-node/tree/master/direct#non-component-based-examples>`__
 for more illustrations of how to use MathJax modules directly in a `node` application, rather than using the pre-packaged components.